Architectural Heritage

 What is it?

-The degree program is practice-based and project-oriented, focusing on the main areas of:
+The degree program is practice-based and project-oriented, with a focus on:

 • design, planning and building in the context of cultural heritage,